loganmarchione/HamRadioNewbie.com/content/posts/2025/08p2/index.md

 GMRS is an "upgraded" FRS radio, but with none of the drawbacks (except filling out a license form online).

-* Requires a license, but no studying and no test (like getting a fishing license)
+* Requires a license (like getting a fishing license), no studying and no test
 * Compatible with FRS radios (this means anyone can run to the store and pickup a pair of FRS radios for $25 to talk to you)
 * Repeaters available to increase range
 * Detachable antennas to increase range
 * Higher power than FRS
 * Simple to use because it's channelized (no memorizing frequencies)

+## GMRS license

+Because there is no test, I applied for my GMRS license and paid the $35 fee.
+It was very easy, just follow [these instructions](https://www.fcc.gov/wireless/support/knowledge-base/universal-licensing-system-uls-resources/applying-new-license) after you have your FRN (and PO Box) and choose *GMRS* from the dropdown.
+I got my callsign via email a day or two after the license.

 ## Conclusion